kush-savani/dsa-notes/design-patterns.md

 # SOLID
-S: Single responsibility principles (Only one reasone to change)
+- S: Single responsibility principles (Only one reasone to change)
-O: Open/Close principles  (Open for extenstion, close for modification)
+- O: Open/Close principles  (Open for extenstion, close for modification)
-L: Liskov substitution principles (should extend functioality of parent class, not narrow it down)
+- L: Liskov substitution principles (should extend functioality of parent class, not narrow it down)
-I: Interface segmented principle (add only nessasery method in interface)
+- I: Interface segmented principle (add only nessasery method in interface, devide interface in segment)
-D:
+- D: Depennacy inversion principle (depend on interface, not on class)

 # Types
 1. Creational patterns